A History of the Whoniverse

 The Scots get a little restless with the United Kingdom.

-In the NME with this cover date, Paul Travers reviews a Johnny Chess concert in the Moles club in Bath.
+In the 18th July NME, Paul Travers reviews a Johnny Chess concert in the Moles club in Bath.

 Kate, daughter of film producer Lloyd Kingsley-Sayle, temporarily disappears.
 She is presumed kidnapped, and retains no memories of this time.